dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Edmond :: Have you come up with any ideas about the whole thing?
 I mean, what's the cause of this?

 Niklas :: Came up with lots of ideas!
 Lots of them!
 Even tried some of them.
 None worked.
 I ran out of ideas.
-What _is_ Software Development anyway?
+I wonder, what am I doing?
+What am I trying to achieve?
+What in the world is this _Software Development_ thing?

 Edmond :: Indeed.
 Let's have at it.